etola/makefile-heaven/README.md

     'parallelize=true' for enabling openmp support
     'sse=true' for enabling SSE instructions

-- add 'define_flags := -DWITH_SOMETHING' to pass a generic flag.
-Note: Some
+- add 'define_flags := -DWITH_SOMETHING' to pass a generic flag. some
-  flags are automatically generated depending on the state of makefile variables.
-For example, optimize=true will add -DNDEBUG flag and optimize=false will add -DDEBUG flag. see the flags.makefile to see what other flags are enabled/disabled.
+  flags are automatically generated depending on the state of makefile variables. for example, optimize=true will add -DNDEBUG flag and optimize=false will add -DDEBUG flag. see the flags.makefile to see what other flags are enabled/disabled.